 PHIL 338, Philosophy of Human Rights

-Required Texts: (1) Patrick Hayden, The Philosophy of Human Rights; (2) volume 1 of the course reader; and (3) volume 2 of the course reader, which contains excerpts from my book, Which Rights Should Be Universal?
-There are no royalty payments included in the price of volume 2 of the reader.
-If you are interested in reading the entire book, you will have the option of buying a copy of my book instead of volume 2 of the course reader.
-Don’t buy both.
+Required Texts: (1) Patrick Hayden, The Philosophy of Human Rights; (2) volume 1 of the course reader; and (3) EITHER volume 2 of the course reader, which contains excerpts from my book, Which Rights Should Be Universal?, OR you may buy the book itself, if you wish.
+(There are no royalty payments included in the price of volume 2 of the reader.)
+DO NOT BUY BOTH.